 Influenza vaccines usually protect against three or four different strains of influenza virus.
 The strains of virus that cause influenza outbreaks change each year.
 Thus, different vaccines are developed each year to keep up with changes in the virus.
 Experts try to predict the strain of virus that will attack each year based on the strain of virus that predominated during the previous influenza season and the strain causing disease in other parts of the world.
 When the H and N proteins in the vaccine match those in the influenza strains causing the current epidemic, the vaccine decreases the rate of infection by 70 to 90% in healthy adults.

 In older people who live in long-term care facilities, the vaccine is less likely to prevent influenza, but it reduces the chances of developing pneumonia and of dying.
 Because the immune system becomes weaker as people age, a high-dose influenza vaccine has been designed specifically for people 65 years and older.
-This high-dose vaccine can stimulate a stronger immune response The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more in older people.
+This high-dose vaccine can stimulate a stronger immune response Overview of the Immune System in older people.

 Other than occasional soreness at the injection site or, for the inhaled vaccine, a runny nose, side effects from the vaccine are rare.